Deep Learning Technique for Human Parsing: A Survey and Outlook: Deep Learning Based Human Parsing

 $\bullet$~\textbf{Contrastive Learning.} Following the idea of pulling positive pairs close together and pushing negative pairs away from each other, considerable VHP algorithms adopt contrastive learning as a training objective.
 To solve the optimal transport problem, CLTC \cite{jeon2021mining} proposes to mine positive and semi-hard negative correspondences via consistency estimation and dynamic hardness discrimination, respectively.
-The well-defined positive and negative pixel pairs prevent side-effects from non-consistent positive and too hard/easy negative samples to contrastive learning.
-Specifically, unlike most methods that perform patch-level contrastive learning, VFS \cite{xu2021rethinking} learns visual correspondences at frame level.
-Following data augmentation of image-level contrastive learning \cite{he2020momentum} and a well-designed temporal sampling strategy, VFS encourages convolutional features to find correspondences between similar objects and parts.
+Subsequently, VFS \cite{xu2021rethinking} learns visual correspondences at frame level, with the guidance of image-level contrastive learning data augmentation \cite{he2020momentum} and a well-designed temporal sampling strategy.
+SFC \cite{hu2022semantic} soon reinforces the global semantic correspondence of VFS with a fine-grained contrastive supervision.
+Encouraging positive temporal neighbors to be consistent, the global and local correspondences are fused together to propagate first frame part labels to consecutive frames.
 Lately, \cite{zhao2021modelling, son2022contrastive} extend the video graph with space relations of neighbor nodes, which determine the aggregation strength from intra-frame neighbors.
 The proposed space-time graph draws more attention to the association of center-neighbor pairs, thus explicitly helping learning correspondence between part instances.
 SCC \cite{son2022contrastive} mixes sequential Bayesian filters to formulate the optimal paths that track nodes from one frame to others, to alleviate the correspondence missing caused by random occlusion.
+Unlike the previous researches aiming at generic visual correspondence learning, SMTC \cite{qian2023semantics} propose to focus on object-centric spatio-temporal representation on top of the fused semantic features and frame correspondence maps.
+Specifically, query slot attention is responsible for extracting potential semantic masks and object instances, which are supervised by contrastive objectives to keep temporally consistent.

 \textbf{Remark.} To our investigation scope, the current VHP research essentially follows an unsupervised semi-automatic video object segmentation setup.
 But considering the potential demand, it is more expectant to fully utilize the annotations and solve the VHP problem through an instance-discriminative manner, \emph{i.e}., a fine-grained video instance segmentation task.
 The highlights of temporal correspondences learning methods for VHP are shown in Table~\ref{table:vhp_highlights}.